 - body pH

-As a result of this imbalance the ratio of mineralised to non-mineralised osteoid is abnormal (with an excess of non-mineralised osteoid present) and bone strength is reduced.
+As a consequence of this imbalance, the ratio of mineralised to non-mineralised osteoid is abnormal (with an excess of the non-mineralised osteoid), and bone strength is reduced.

-In the growing skeleton the deficiency of normal mineralisation is most evident at growth plates where there is an excess on non-mineralised osteoid resulting in growth plate widening.
-With increasing severity and abnormal biomechanics the metaphysis flares out and appears frayed.
+In the growing skeleton, the deficiency of normal mineralisation is most evident at metaphyseal zones of provisional calcification where there is an excess of non-mineralised osteoid resulting in growth plate widening with metaphysis flares out and appears frayed.

 It is not surprising that these features are most prominent at the growth plates where growth is greatest: